jdp/justinpoliey.com/index.md

 ### [Level is a Function of Experience][level-is-a-function-of-experience]

 In role-playing games,
-character progression is usually implemented with a lot of mutable state.
+character progression is usually implemented with unnecessary mutable state.
 By eliminating some of that mutable state, complexity is decreased and flexibility is increased.